Study: Toxic PFAS chemical plume detected in Green Bay

-A large plume of toxic chemicals produced by a plant that manufactures firefighting foam has seeped through groundwater to Lake Michigan's Green Bay, scientists said Tuesday.
+A large plume of toxic chemicals produced by a plant that manufactures firefighting foam has seeped through groundwater to Lake Michigan’s Green Bay, scientists said.

+The so-called “forever chemicals” can accumulate and persist in the human body for long periods, and exposure may lead to cancer and other health problems.

-Groundwater and streams near the Tyco Fire Products in Marinette, Wisconsin, are contaminated with foam from the plant's testing facility.
+Groundwater and streams near Tyco Fire Products in Marinette are contaminated with foam from the plant’s testing facility.

+UW-Madison researchers have traced movement of the chemicals in nearby groundwater and streams.
+In a report published last week, they said a plume had made its way into Green Bay, which extends 120 miles along northeastern Wisconsin and the south coast of Michigan’s Upper Peninsula.

 People are also reading…

-University of Wisconsin researchers have traced movement of the chemicals in nearby groundwater and streams.
-In a report published last week, they said a plume had made its way into Green Bay, which extends 120 miles (193 kilometers) along northeastern Wisconsin and the south coast of Michigan's Upper Peninsula.

-Water samples suggest the plume is about 2.49 miles (4 kilometers) wide but it's unknown how far it extends along the bay, said Christy Remucal, associate professor of civil and environmental engineering.
+Water samples suggest the plume is about 2.49 miles wide but it’s unknown how far it extends along the bay, said Christy Remucal, associate professor of civil and environmental engineering.

 “A lot of PFAS from that source is going into Lake Michigan and it will be hard to contain,” Remucal said in an interview Tuesday.
 “It’s really dispersed, hard to capture and treat.”